 For most endodontic applications, limited or focused field of view CBCT is preferred over large volume cone beam dental imaging.
 In general, the smaller the scan volume, the higher the resolution of the image and the lower the effective radiation dose to the patient.
 Increased resolution helps improve the diagnostic accuracy of endodontic-specific visualization of small features such as canals, lesions, and other anatomy.

 What are the Advantages of Cone Beam Dental Imaging in Endodontics?

-The most significant advantage of CBCT in endodontics is that it displays anatomic features in three dimensions compared to only two dimensions in intraoral and panoramic images.
-Cone beam systems reconstruct the imaging data in true special relationships.
+The most significant advantage of CBCT in endodontics is that it displays anatomic features in three dimensions compared to only two dimensions with intraoral and panoramic images.
+Cone beam systems reconstruct the imaging data in true spatial relationships.
 This multiplanar reformation allows practitioners to segment the data into cross-sections to highlight specific anatomic regions for faster and more accurate diagnoses.